larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

 }
 ```

-Finally in our test code we can create a helper to tidy up sending messages
+Finally in our test code we can create a helper to tidy up sending mensagens

 ```go
 func writeWSMessage(t *testing.T, conn *websocket.Conn, message string) {